 When I create sensory bins, I tend to keep 2 main container boxes and store the fillers and materials in bigger tubs.
 In the past, I was the queen of just shoving things in the bins or throwing them in a plastic gallon bag.
 Recently, I have started to use zipper pouches to keep the pieces organized.
 These 13 by 9-inch pouches (affiliate links included) are large enough to store printables and material pieces.

-This bin is so versatile because you can interchange picture sheets to match your student’s targets.
-You can have students plow the snow away to reveal their target.
-Have them practice the word a certain number of times, use it in a sentence, describe it by attributes, or name other items in that category group.
+- Have them practice the word several times, use it in a sentence, describe it by attributes, or name other items in that category group.

 How would you use this sensory bin in therapy?
 Let me know in the comments!